 It meant so much for me to have a chance to talk to Ms. Richardson and to hear how she handled all the situations. —Kaylea A.

 These are just a couple of the comments shared by high school students from two classes in Indianapolis after a virtual visit with Student Nonviolent Coordinating Committee (SNCC) veteran and filmmaker Judy Richardson.
 Held on May 19, 2014, there were about 55 students in each class.

 The exchange was made possible through a collaboration between the SNCC Legacy Project and the Zinn Education Project.
 During this decade of historic anniversaries of countless modern Civil Rights Movement milestones, the SNCC Legacy Project is partnering with the Zinn Education Project to bring the scholarship and experience of historians and veterans to classroom teachers.
 This spring, three “visits” were held.
-In addition to Indianapolis, veterans spoke with students in Birmingham, Ala. and New York, NY.
+In addition to Indianapolis, veterans spoke with students in Birmingham, Alabama and New York, New York.

 Indianapolis high school U. S. history teacher Susan Tomlinson coordinated the school side of the Skype visit and wrote about the exchange:

 Our connection with Judy Richardson was wonderful.
 It was such a great experience for the students to hear from someone who not only was there but who was close to their age at that time.

 In March, we spent close to two weeks studying the Civil Rights Movement and in particular SNCC.
 In preparation for the conversation with Judy Richardson in May, we reviewed and added more in-depth information about Freedom Summer.
 We watched the Freedom Summer portion of Eyes on the Prize and read from several issues of The Student Voice from the summer of ’64.